 Learn more about iCloud storage buffering.

-Documents, Backup, and Mail all count towards your iCloud Storage space.
-In some cases, one portion of your storage may appear to vary from the actual storage space it is using.
-For example, you may notice that your Mail appears to be using 50 MB of storage space when actuality it's only using 10 MB.
+Documents, Backup, and Mail all count toward your iCloud Storage space.
+In some cases, one portion of your storage may appear to vary from the actual storage space it's using.
+For example, you may notice that your Mail appears to be using 50 MB of storage space when actually it's only using 10 MB.

 This may occur after you free up storage space that you were once using.
 Your iCloud Storage allocation will readjust itself automatically, but only once another iCloud feature uses the previously allocated space.
 Until then, it may appear that you are still using more Documents, Backup, or Mail storage space than you actually are.

 Storage buffering and Documents in the Cloud

 If you add files to Documents in the Cloud using any method other than the recommended iCloud iWork web apps (Pages, Numbers, and Keynote), App Store approved applications, or through the iCloud Documents Library on your Mac, an inconsistent storage value may be displayed on your iOS device or in System Preferences on your Mac.

 To resolve this issue, do one of the following:

 - Go to the appropriate iCloud iWork web app at iCloud.com and locate and delete the files.